Cisco Secure Workload

 If it receives another packet type, it views this as an attack, which is helpful for bad packet detection.
 Therefore, SPA can determine an attack based on a single malicious packet, a highly effective way to detect network-based attacks.
 Thus, external network and cross-domain attacks are detected.

-Zero Trust SASE architecture requirements: Mutually encrypted connections
+B. Zero Trust SASE architecture requirements: Mutually encrypted connections:

 Mutually encrypted connections

 Secondly, it enforces device validation, which helps against threats from unauthorized devices.
-Not only can we examine the requesting user, we can also perform device validation.
-Device validation ensures that the machine is running trusted hardware and used by the appropriate user.
+We can examine the requesting user and perform device validation.
+Device validation ensures that the machine runs on trusted hardware and is used by the appropriate user.

-Finally, suppose a device does become compromised.
-In that case, there is a complete lockdown on lateral movements as a user is only allowed access to the resource it is authorized to.
+Finally, suppose a device becomes compromised.
+In that case, lateral movements are entirely locked down, as a user is only allowed access to the resource it is authorized to.
 Or they could be placed into a sandbox zone where human approval must intervene and assess the situation.

 Traditional applications were grouped into VLANs whether they offered similar services or not.
 Everything on that VLAN was reachable.
-The VLAN was a performance construct to break up broadcast domains but was pushed into the security world but never meant to be there.
+The VLAN was a performance construct to break up broadcast domains, but it was pushed into the security world and never meant to be there.

 Its prime use was to increase performance.
 However, it was used for security in what we know as traditional zone-based networking.
 The segments in zone-based networks are too large and often have different devices with different security levels and requirements.

-The smaller micro perimeters reduce the attack surface and limit the need for excessive access to all ports and protocols or all applications.
+B. Reduce the attack surface: The smaller micro perimeters reduce the attack surface and limit the need for excessive access to all ports and protocols or all applications.
 These individualized “virtual perimeters” encompass only the user, the device, and the application.
-They are created and are specific to the session and then closed again when the session is over or if there is a change in the risk level, and the device or user needs to perform setup authentication.
+They are created and specific to the session and then closed again when it is over or if the risk level changes and the device or user needs to perform setup authentication.

-Traditional network solutions provide coarse-grained network segmentation based on someone’s I.P. address.
-However, someone’s I.P. address is not a good hook for security and does not provide much information about user identity.
+Traditional network solutions provide coarse-grained network segmentation based on someone’s IP address.
+However, someone’s IP address is not a good security hook and does not provide much information about user identity.
 SASE enables the creation of microsegmentation based on user-defined controls, allowing a 1-to-1 mapping, unlike with a VLAN, where there is the potential to see everything within that VLAN.

 Summary: Zero Trust SASE

-In today’s rapidly evolving digital landscape, where remote work and cloud-based applications have become the norm, traditional security measures are no longer sufficient.
+Traditional security measures are no longer sufficient in today’s rapidly evolving digital landscape, where remote work and cloud-based applications have become the norm.
 Enter Zero Trust Secure Access Service Edge (SASE), a revolutionary approach that combines network security and wide-area networking into a unified framework.
 In this blog post, we explored the concept of Zero Trust SASE and its implications for the future of cybersecurity.

 Secure Access Service Edge (SASE) represents a convergence of network security and wide-area networking capabilities.
 It combines security services, such as secure web gateways, firewall-as-a-service, and data loss prevention, with networking functionalities like software-defined wide-area networking (SD-WAN) and cloud-native architecture.
 SASE aims to provide comprehensive security and networking services in a unified, cloud-delivered model.